nick-boto/Advancius-Network-Wiki/SBSpecialItems.md

-# (Skyblock) Special Recipes
+# (Skyblock) Special Items
-This page covers the special recipes in Skyblock.
+This page covers the special items craftable with /recipes in Skyblock.

 [Go back to the Wiki home](README.md)
 ## Armor Sets